simplemia/work_intro/tools_for_analyser/README.md

 **CONF_DIR.py**

-> simplifing using the common directions, using the key rename the directions.
+> This script is to simplify the path directories, using the key to rename the directories

 	D_dirs={
 	'cate':'/data/category/basic_union/merge/merge/%s/%s',   #标签目录